 As with most professions, the higher the level of one’s education, usually the greater the opportunities available and the higher the anticipated compensation.
 Of course, this also usually means greater responsibility.
 Make no mistake, while medical assistants and dental assistants provide valuable assistance in medical and dental settings, their duties and responsibilities are relatively limited in comparison to those of nurses.
 Registered nurses, on the other hand, must accept a considerably higher level of responsibility toward the patients entrusted to their care.

 As the diversity of our nation—and especially the New York City area—has continued to grow and expand, it has become increasingly important for doctors’ and dentists’ offices and clinics to have diverse personnel on staff.
 By hiring immigrants who have gotten a U.S. education, these workplaces ensure that their immigrant patients can have access to someone on staff who can assist with cultural or language barriers that might otherwise impede the timely and efficient delivery of care.

 For example, if a practice exists in an area with a large Hispanic immigrant population, it would do well to consider hiring staff with Spanish language experience.
 It would be advantageous for recent immigrants who speak Spanish as their native language, where they may compete with native English speakers for a given job.
 Similarly, qualified immigrants from the Middle East might be called upon to help doctors or dentists understand any cultural, religious, or language differences and customs that may stand in the way of efficient, effective healthcare delivery.

 If you are interested in a career as a medical or dental assistant St. Paul’s School of Nursing can help get you on the path.
 We have dental assisting programs at our Staten Island campus and medical assisting programs at both our Staten Island and Queens campuses.
-Visit our site or call us today at (855) 822-3018 to speak with an admissions representative.
+Visit our site or call us today at (855) 822-3018 to speak with an admissions advisor.